Njanderson/548/hw1/hw1a.md

 ## Tips for the homework

-* You will get a question about a microarchitectural feature of the processor
+* You will answer a series of questions about microarchitectural features of the processor.
 * Your answer will consist in the following two items:
     * Your answer in plain text
     * The line-numbers or code-block backing up your answer, for example: